 Grade 2

 Grade 2 projections would be expected to take account of future activity changes for the sector based on national activity projections and, where appropriate (when measures are applied to a source), take account of future changes to emission factors.
-Expect to stratify your source category to apply the appropriate new technology or control factors to sub-sectors.
+Expect to stratify your source category to apply the appropriate new technology or control factors to sub-categories.
 This can be done by applying the detailed equations presented in sub-section 5.3, ‘Formulae’.

 Grade 1